 - identify five primary goal areas for AAPT work.

-- list the key components for having a dog involved in play therapy work.
+- describe the key components for preparing a dog to be involved in play therapy work.

 - describe the major forms of play therapy within which AAPT can be applied.